TurboBailey1980/pbase-scraper/README.md

 python3 -m pbase_scraper --username <USERNAME> --output ./downloads
 ```

 You will be prompted for the password if `--password` is not provided.
 By default the scraper starts at `<username>/root`, discovers all nested galleries, and saves the largest available image for each entry.
-Relative paths passed with `--start` (e.g. `--start <username>/gallery/bailey_family_photographs`) restrict the scraper to specific galleries; repeat the flag for multiple starting points.
+Relative paths passed with `--start` (e.g. `--start <username>/gallery/<your album>`) restrict the scraper to specific galleries; repeat the flag for multiple starting points.

 Available options: